Virginia International Tattoo

-NORFOLK, Va.
-(Jan.
-27, 2017) Professional dancer Sarah Flatley performs during the Virginia International Tattoo press conference.
-The 21st annual Virginia International Tattoo, scheduled for April 27-30, is a multicultural music and dance performance that will celebrate the World War I Centennial Commission and the centennial of Naval Station Norfolk.
-(U.S. Navy photo by Mass Communication Specialist 2nd Class Bill Dodge/ Released)
+NORFOLK (Jan.
+27, 2017) Capt.
+Douglas Beaver, commanding officer of Naval Station Norfolk, speaks during the 21st Annual Virginia International Tattoo press conference.
+The event is a multicultural music and dance performance that will celebrate the World War I Centennial Commission and the centennial of Naval Station Norfolk.
+(U.S. Navy photo by Mass Communication Specialist 2nd Class Bill Dodge/Released)

 |Date Taken: